csc-4402-dream-team/databaseProject/README.md

 ## Usage

 The application provides functionality to manage clients, agents, properties, client inquiries, and property images.
 Use the web interface to add, view, update, or delete records in the database.

+## Data Population
+There is data that is automatically populated everytime we start the backend server.
+This data generates entries for all of the tables in the database.
+We added two different Agents and Clients that the user can "login" as, with IDs 1 and 2.

 ## Authors